Surfers Against Slavery

 What we do

-We raise finances by producing and selling our own upcycled surf related products, ethical surf-lifestyle clothing; through collaborations and by receiving donations from people who believe in our mission.
+We raise finances by producing and selling our own upcycled or sustainable surf related products, ethical surf-lifestyle clothing; through collaborations and by receiving donations from people who believe in our mission.

 We donate our profits to fund charities that rescue girls from sexual exploitation, provide rehabilitation, offer education, training & alternative employment opportunities to break the cycle of re-victimisation.